JimmyKenMerchant/jimmy-codeviewer/README.txt

 'theme="magazine"' in these shortcodes means making html tags with magazine template.
 For example, if you use magazine template, background-color of your text becomes transparent.
 Besides, if you use default template, the background-color becomes blue.

-Styles on templates can change individually on each shortcode.
-You can use the parameters below.
+Styles can change individually on each shortcode.
+You can use attributes below.

 1. 'id' // ID to add
 2. 'start' // The number as Initial Line Number